Date(s) - 8 Apr 2018

 If you haven’t yet got around to building your cob oven, why not sign up for a cob oven building course with our good friend Matthew Lloyd of The Fabulous Cob Oven Company where you can learn to build your own.

-This is the first of two outdoor cooking workshops at Denmark Farm, the second one being Campfire Cooking on Tuesday 15th August.
+This is the second of two outdoor cooking workshops at Denmark Farm, the first one being Campfire Cooking on Saturday 7th April 2018.
 Book both workshops for a discounted rate.